eeeeeta/sms-irc/README.md

 $ cargo build --release
 ```

 to *build* it.
-Configuring it takes some more effort - read `config.toml.example` for the gory details, and rename it
+Configuring it takes some more effort - read [`config.example.toml`](https://git.theta.eu.org/sms-irc.git/tree/config.toml.example)
-to `config.toml` when done.
+for the gory details, and rename it to `config.toml` when done.
 Then

 ```
 $ cargo run --release